Welcome! This is an introductory page to the Content Capsule containing 10 articles and photos to engage new donors. Scroll down to check them out!

 2. Don't stop with the campaign!
 Now is the time to start beefing up your mailing list.
 Set a goal of adding 100 community engagement professionals to your corporate email list over the next 100 days.

 3. Use this article as a set of talking points for your CEO's presentation to chambers of commerce and other business leader audiences.
 Ask your board members for ideas to reach this key audience.

-In 2015, Americans gave nearly $375 billion to charitable organizations.
+Americans give more than $400 billion to charitable organizations every year.
 Giving is a popular activity in today's social impact culture.
 Not everyone likes to give in exactly the same way, though.
 The ways you like to give depend on your unique personality and how your preferences impact your social impact activities.

 For example, if you consider yourself to be an "activator," here are four activities you might enjoy as you do your giving:

 1. Giving an increasing amount of money each year to a favorite charity based on the organization’s demonstrated results to improve the quality of life for the people or causes it serves.

 2. Giving money to three different charities collaborating to achieve a specific goal, such as increasing the graduation rate within a particular school, discovering new drugs to treat cancer, or rebuilding a community center in a blighted neighborhood.